exercism/javascript/concepts/basics/introduction.md

 ## Exposing to Other Files

 To make a `function`, a constant, or a variable available in _other files_, they need to be [exported][mdn-export] using the `export` keyword.
 Another file may then [import][mdn-import] these using the `import` keyword.
 This is also known as the module system.
 A great example is how all the tests work.
 Each exercise has at least one file, for example `lasagna.js`, which contains the _implementation_.
-Additionally there is at least one other file, for example `lasagna.spec.js`, that contains the _tests_.
-This file _imports_ the public (i.e. exported) entities in order to test the implementation:
+Additionally, there is at least one other file, for example `lasagna.spec.js`, that contains the _tests_.
+This file _imports_ the public (i.e. exported) entities to test the implementation:

 ```javascript
 // file.js